fbpx

 The Missing Feature

+Given the very high stakes in the project, I knew that I had to challenge our opponent with the best solution.
+So, I didn’t stop there and explored the email archives of the VIVO’s researcher on the ETSI list server.
 The ETSI List Server archives all the emails exchanged between 3GPP delegates.
-Over the emails, they sometimes exchange ideas, problems, comments, documents, etc. Moreover, all of the conversations and ideas talked about in these email discussions might not reach the 3GPP contributions.
-Some ideas may get dropped for being in the initial stage or some examples may be skipped.
+Over the emails, they sometimes exchange ideas, problems, comments, documents, etc. Moreover, the conversations and ideas in these email discussions might not reach the 3GPP contributions.
+Some ideas may get dropped for being in the initial stage, and some examples may be skipped.
 That makes email servers a source of exclusive content related to the telecom domain.

 Diving into the ETSI archives